 Social media marketing can be an incredible method of pulling in new leads.
 Apart from getting new leads, you can also keep your existing clients engaged and offer them interesting content regularly.

-Stage 3: Content for delighting potential customers
+Stage 3: Content for Delighting Potential Customers

-- Special offers and loyalty programmes
+1. Special offers and loyalty programs

-A large number of online business brands work on a straightforward “one and done” approach.
+A large number of online business brands work on a straightforward ‘one and done’ approach.
 They need the present deal and never look at how they can pull in their past clients, who, as you will know, are more likely to purchase your products or services.

 2. Case studies